aktos-io/link-with-server/README.md

 # Link With Server

-Creates a link between the NODE and the RENDEZVOUS SERVER.
+Creates a link between the NODE and the LINK UP SERVER.

 # Setup SSH Server on Server Side (for the first time)